nnamd/nnamd.github.io/_work/admittance.md

 <video width="320" height="240" controls>
   <source src="IMG_6920.mp4" type="video/mp4">
 </video>

+### Abstract

+Underwater manipulation tasks require precise manipulator and vehicle control to safely complete tasks like environmental sampling and dock maintenance.
+As underwater vehicle-manipulator systems (UVMS) are subject to complex hydrodynamic motions, UVMS must account for any undesired dynamic changes or external forces that occur during a manipulation task.
+In this paper, we propose an admittance control law that uses measured end-effector forces to determine the compliant motion required to minimize interaction forces.
+With this approach, we demonstrate, both in simulation and hardware, results for compliant motion of a manipulator that minimizes interaction forces.

 Cornell Autonomous Bicycle is a project team at Cornell Unversity that I was apart of from February 2020 to my graduation in May 2022.
 The primary goal of the team was to create a bike capable of self-balancing itself without use of external componenets like a flywheel.
 The mechanaical sub-team, to which I was apart of, was looking to create a new bicycle for the term I had joined and by the time I left, we had completed all the necessary components for the bikes.
 I was directly responsible for the design and buildout of 12 parts on the bike and worked in a group of 1-3 (ranging throughout the years) to develop and eventually manufacture the parts my senior year.
 In my senior year, I co-led the subteam, improved our internal documentation practices, and looked to support the design skills of our members by engaging with new projects.